longhorn/longhorn/README.md

 # Install

-## Using Longhorn App on Rancher 2.1 or newer
+## On Kubernetes clusters Managed by Rancher 2.1 or newer

-If you're using Rancher 2.1 or newer, you can install Longhorn using Rancher Catalog Apps.
+The easiest way to install Longhorn is to deploy Longhorn from Rancher Catalog.

-1. On Rancher UI, select the cluster and project you want to install Longhorn on.
+1. On Rancher UI, select the cluster and project you want to install Longhorn.
 We recommended to create a new project e.g. `Storage` for Longhorn.
 2. Navigate to the `Catalog Apps` screen.
 Select `Launch`, find Longhorn in the list.
-Select `View Details`, then click `Launch`
-    1. Longhorn will always be installed on `longhorn-system` namespace.
+Select `View Details`, then click `Launch`.
+Longhorn will be installed in the `longhorn-system` namespace.
-    2. Since v0.3.2, Longhorn App will use Rancher Proxy for UI by default, so Rancher can provide authentication to Longhorn UI.

 After Longhorn has been successfully installed, you can access the Longhorn UI by navigating to the `Catalog Apps` screen.

+One benefit of installing Longhorn through Rancher catalog is Rancher provides authentication to Longhorn UI.

-If there is a new version of Longhorn available, you will also see `Upgrade Available` sign on the `Catalog Apps` screen.
-You can click `Upgrade` button to upgrade Longhorn manager here.
+If there is a new version of Longhorn available, you will see an `Upgrade Available` sign on the `Catalog Apps` screen.
+You can click `Upgrade` button to upgrade Longhorn manager.
 See more about upgrade [here](#upgrade).

-## Using YAML file
+## On any Kubernetes cluster

-You can install the latest Longhorn in your Kubernetes cluster using following command:
+You can install Longhorn on any Kubernetes cluster using following command:

 ```
 kubectl apply -f https://raw.githubusercontent.com/rancher/longhorn/master/deploy/longhorn.yaml
 ```

-For Google Kubernetes Engine (GKE) users, see [here](docs/gke.md) before proceeding.
+Google Kubernetes Engine (GKE) requires additional setup in order for Longhorn to function properly.
+If your are a GKE user, read [this page](docs/gke.md) before proceeding.

 Longhorn will be installed in the namespace `longhorn-system`

-One of the two available drivers (CSI and Flexvolume) would be chosen automatically based on the environment.
-See [here](docs/driver.md) for the detail.
+One of the two available drivers (CSI and Flexvolume) would be chosen automatically based on the version of Kubernetes you use.
+See [here](docs/driver.md) for details.

-The following shows a success deployment with CSI driver:
+A successful CSI-based deployment looks like this:
 ```
 # kubectl -n longhorn-system get pod
 NAME                                        READY     STATUS    RESTARTS   AGE